 Spanning six continents, their membership makes up one of the most influential networks of MBAs, graduate students, and professionals in existence today.
 Net Impact members are current and emerging leaders in CSR, social entrepreneurship, nonprofit management, international development, and environmental sustainability who are actively improving the world.

-The current leadership team of the Dominican chapter is comprised of ten Sustainable Enterprise MBA students and three Sustainable Enterprise MBA alumni.
+The current leadership team of the Dominican chapter is comprised of ten MBA students with a concentration in Sustainable Enterprise and three Sustainable Enterprise MBA alumni.
 If you are a student in an MBA program at Dominican and decide to join the Dominican University of California chapter, the Barowsky School of Business will pay your dues for your first year of membership.

 Panetta Institute Leadership Seminar: The incoming President of Associated Students of Dominican University (ASDU) attends a one-week seminar at Panetta Institute housed at CSU Monterey Bay.
 Invitees are incoming student body presidents of 23 CSU campuses, Dominican University of California, and Santa Clara University.